Cover image of "The Winds of War," one of the best novels about World War II

 The Winds of War (World War II #1 of 2) by Herman Wouk (1971) 898 pages ★★★★★—Is this classic World War II novel the best ever?

 Imagine trying to tell the story of World War II through the lives of a single family.
 After all, the war engaged more than 100 million people from 30 countries in a conflict that raged for years on three continents.
-Yet half a century ago a remarkable author named Herman Wouk set out to do exactly that for American readers.
+Yet half a century ago a remarkable popular author named Herman Wouk set out to do exactly that for American readers.
 In two volumes totaling 2,300 pages, Wouk follows US Navy Captain Victor Henry, his wife, his two sons, the women they marry, his young daughter, and a handful of other characters as they are tossed about by “the winds of war.”
 The 900-page story by that name encompasses the years 1939 through 1941.
 And it’s followed by another 1,400 pages in a companion volume spanning the remaining years of the war.
 These classic World War II novels remain a compelling read fifty years after their publication.
 Read the review.

 Spy stories